Julia Grant Cantacuzène: Early life

 Julia Dent Grant was born at the White House on 6 June 1876.
-She was the first child of Frederick Dent Grant and his wife Ida Marie Honoré (1854–1930), the daughter of Henry Honoré, of French ancestry, who made his fortune in Chicago real estate.
+She was the first child of Frederick Dent Grant and Ida Marie Honoré, the daughter of Henry Honoré, of French ancestry, who made his fortune in Chicago real estate.
 She was named for her grandmother, the First Lady Julia Grant.
 At the time of her birth, her father was assigned to the 4th U.S. Cavalry Regiment with the rank of lieutenant colonel.
 When Julia was five years old, her father took a leave of absence from the Army to assist his father, the former president Grant, in writing his memoirs.

 Julia had fond memories of her grandfather, who died when she was nine years old.
 Due to severe financial setbacks, her family came to live with her grandparents in Long Branch, New Jersey and she spent the last year (1884–1885) of her grandfather's life in his home with his companionship.
 Her memories of him were clearly fond ones, as she remembered the following:

 My grandfather wasn't exactly gay, and I do not remember his laughing ever, but the talk between us was very interesting.
 He always took me seriously.
 I felt promoted and felt inclined to live up my position as his companion.
 Sometimes he would pinch my ear or my cheek and say softly, 'Julianna Johnson, don't you cry," and it rather teased me.
 But generally he held my pudgy dimpled hand on the palm of his, and we learned to count the fingers and dimples together; sometimes I made a mistake and sometimes he did so, letting me correct him.
 And he taught me "cat's cradle" with a string.
 We walked together hand in hand, silent frequently, but at other moments talking of our surroundings, and he called me habitually "my pet," or "my big pet," which made me very proud.
 I was not at all afraid of him, for he had a charming, gentle way of acting always, and though his face was generally grave, now and then a sudden gleam lighted up the eyes and made them seem to smile in answer to my chatter.

 In 1889, President Benjamin Harrison appointed Julia's father as United States minister to Austria-Hungary.
 The Grant family traveled together to Austria-Hungary.
 After Grover Cleveland became president, Grant was confirmed to continue in his post in Europe.
 Julia made her formal début into society in Vienna, at the court of Empress Elisabeth of Austria.
 Frederick Dent Grant resigned his position as US ambassador in 1893, whereupon the family returned to New York.